lit/lit.dev/packages/lit-dev-content/site/guide/tools/publishing.md

   order: 5
 ---

-This page describes how to publish a Lit component to [npm](https://www.npmjs.com/).
+This page provides guidelines a Lit component to [npm](https://www.npmjs.com/), the package manager used by the vast majority of Javascript libraries and developers.

 ## Publishing to npm